-Sign-On Bonus Situation 1:

-Sign-on Bonus for a Specific Job Classification

-In this situation, the sign-on bonus provides a recruitment incentive to attract qualified candidates in job classifications critical to the mission of an agency that have labor market shortages impacting the business needs of the agency and impairing the delivery of essential services.
+Sign-On Bonus Situation 1: Sign-on Bonus for a Specific Job Classification shortages impacting the business needs of the agency and impairing the delivery of essential services.
 To enhance its ability to recruit during labor market shortages, an agency may determine the need to offer competitive sign-on bonuses to candidates hired into positions for a specific job classification within the agency, division, facility, or unit.
 The sign-on bonus may also be limited to a geographical area.